Forskning.se – for news and communication about research

 “It should be easy to access research”

-Forskning.se is funded by four public agencies: the Swedish Research Council, Vinnova, Forte, and the Swedish Environmental Protection Agency.
+Forskning.se is funded by five public agencies: the Swedish Research Council, Vinnova, Forte, the Swedish Environmental Protection Agency and the Swedish National Space Agency.
 The purpose of the website is to increase access to Swedish research.
-The site also offers a service that helps journalists get in touch with researchers (previously known as Expertsvar).
+The site also offers a service that helps journalists get in touch with researchers (previously known as Expertsvar), and a guide that explains how research works (Fatta forskning).

 Please note that most of the forskning.se website is only available in Swedish.